blackopsrepl/yuga-planner/README.md

 1. Go to [the live demo](https://huggingface.co/spaces/Agents-MCP-Hackathon/yuga-planner) or [http://localhost:7860](http://localhost:7860)

-2. Upload a Markdown project file, click "Load Data"
+2. Upload one or more Markdown project file(s), then click "Load Data"
+   - Each file will be taken as a separate project
    - The app will parse, decompose, and estimate tasks
    - Click "Solve" to generate an optimal schedule
+   - Task order is preserved withing each project

 3. When the data is loaded, click "Solve" and view results interactively